MAFURUII/joetzuna/README.md

 <p align="center"> Mix / Kira ,, She/They/Ze ,, lesbian , aroaceflux , demigirl
 <p align="center"> view rentry for other info
+<p align="center"> sorry if im akward or go silent,, i have a hard time with interacting with new people